 Content of claim.
-For gasohol produced after 1994, include the following information for a claim for refund or credit for each batch of gasohol.
+Include the following information for a claim for refund or credit for each batch of gasohol.

-- 1) Your registration number, if you are a registered gasohol blender, - The name, address, and employer identification number of the person that sold you the gasoline, - 3) The date and location of the purchase of the gasoline, - 4) The number of gallons of gasoline, - The name, address, and employer identification number of the person that sold you the alcohol, - The date and location of the purchase of the alcohol, - 7) The number of gallons and type of alcohol, - The printed or typed name and the telephone number of the individual signing the claim, and - For a claim for refund, a copy of the invoice or other record of sale relating to each purchase of alcohol.
+- The name, address, and employer identification number of the person that sold you the gasoline, - 2) The date and location of the purchase of the gasoline, - 3) The number of gallons of gasoline, - The name, address, and employer identification number of the person that sold you the alcohol, - 5) The date and location of the purchase of the alcohol, - The number of gallons and type of alcohol.

+You may also have to include your registration number, if you are a registered gasohol blender, and the printed or typed name and the telephone number of the individual signing the claim.